GENERAL CHEMISTRY.

 The following are the factors that favour the formation of a covalent bond:-

-(i) High ionization enthalpy (energy).
+ionization enthalpy (energy).

 The element having higher ionisation enthalpy (energy) cannot lose electrons easily.